liemluong/data-512-final/README.md

-##  COVID-19, its impact and the government policy response
+##  Are Social distance and wearing masks good in fighting COVID-19?
+Let's find out.
 Liem Luong

 University of Washington